DaiLe78/myfirstworkshop/content/2-Prerequiste/2.1-createec2/2.1.4-createsecgroup/_index.md

 ---
-title : "Create security groups" date : "`r Sys.Date()`"
+title : "Create Security Groups" date : "`r Sys.Date()`"
 weight : 3
 chapter : false
 pre : " <b> 2.1.3 </b> "
 ---

-#### Create security groups
+#### Create Security Groups

-In this step, we will proceed to create the security groups used for our Lambda functions, DAX, OpenSearch and VPC Endpoints.
+In this step, we will proceed to create the security groups used for our Lambda functions and VPC Endpoints.

-#### Create security group for 2 Lambda functions located in private subnet
+#### Create security group for Lambda 1 located in private subnet

 1. Go to [VPC service management console](https://console.aws.amazon.com/vpc)
   + Click **Security Group**.